transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: #ibp-v2-troubleshooting-restart}
 {: troubleshoot}

 When you change the resources allocated to a CA, peer, or ordering node, or if you update the admin certificates for a node, the pod has to restart in order for the changes to take effect.
-Or when a worker node is updated for maintenance and needs to restart, the associated blockchain pods also need to be restarted.
+Or when a worker node is updated for maintenance and needs to restart, the associated blockchain pod also need to be restarted.
 Sometimes, due to conditions on your Kubernetes cluster, the pod restart can fail.
+{: tsSymptoms}

 {: tsCauses}

-{: tsSymptoms}
 A component can fail to restart to for a variety of reasons:
 - If another application in a cluster with constrained resources is in a pending state, and is prioritized higher than the blockchain component, the blockchain pod cannot restart because the resources are consumed by the pending application.
 - If the blockchain component needs to restart, but is on a worker node that has been "cordoned", meaning no new components can be brought to that node, it cannot restart.
 A blockchain pod becomes unschedulable when the Kubernetes scheduler is unable to find a node that can accommodate the resource requirements of the pod.